civo/docs/content/docs/account/billing.md

 If your account gets suspended or we are not able to take payment from you, [contact us](https://www.civo.com/contact) as soon as possible once you have [entered a valid payment type](https://dashboard.civo.com/billing/new).
 We will then be able to process your bill and allow to restore your Civo services.

-Within two weeks of suspension, if there's still no contact from you or attempt to pay for the services, we’ll completely delete all services including Kubernetes clusters, instances, snapshots, persistent volumes, etc. and we will commence debt recovery.
+Within two weeks of suspension, if there's still no contact from you or attempt to pay for the services, we’ll completely delete all services including Kubernetes clusters, instances, snapshots, persistent volumes, etc. and will commence debt recovery.

 ## Accepted Payment types